 And since the weather is finally perfect for barbecuing, why not slice up a bunch of vegetables such as eggplant, zucchini, peppers, asparagus, portobello mushrooms or whatever veggies you like and grill them to perfection, then assemble them on a big platter and drizzle generous amounts of this sauce on top.
 Such an easy and delicious light summer side dish.

-You could even drizzle some on top of grilled chicken, steak, or use it as a healthy sauce to top burgers or veggie burgers.
+You could even drizzle some dressing on top of grilled chicken, steak, or use it as a healthy sauce to top burgers or veggie burgers.

 You can use this vegan green goddess dressing as a healthy alternative to many store bought condiments and sauces.
 It’s full of healthy fats from the avocado and olive oil, plus plenty of nutrients from all those fresh herbs and lemon juice.
 So go ahead and spread it on your sandwich instead of mayonnaise.